Uluru & Surrounds7-day itinerary

 Explore the valley floor of Kings Canyon

-Continuing along the Lasseter and Luritja highways, in just over 2 hours you'll arrive at the ancient sandstone walls of Kings Canyon that tower 100 metres over a lush waterhole.
+Continuing along the Lasseter and Luritja highways, in just over 2 hours you’ll arrive at the ancient sandstone walls of Kings Canyon that tower 100m over a lush waterhole.
 Explore the valley floor and climb up to the rocky domes on the canyon rim.
-The gentle, shady Kings Creek Walk trail extends 2.6 kilometres along the valley floor to a viewing platform.
+The gentle, shady Kings Creek Walk trail extends 2.6km along the valley floor to a viewing platform.
 Guided ranger walks and talks are run May–September.
 Stay to see the changing colours of the canyon at sunset.

 Spend the night in a desert resort

-At Kings Canyon Resort, just seven kilometres from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
-There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a six-course alfresco indulgence for two (available April– October).
+At Kings Canyon Resort, just 7km from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
+There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a six-course alfresco indulgence for two (available April–October).